 The T&T IFC discussed its efforts and role in FinTech integration and received affirmation from the Minister of Finance that the Company would be the ‘driver’ for making T&T a ‘cashless society’.

-developed in furtherance of registration of e-Money issuers (EMIs) under Section 17(4) of the Financial Institutions Act (FIA 2008).
+The T&T IFC also discussed its initial thoughts on the CBTT’s e-Money Policy, developed in furtherance of registration of e-Money issuers (EMIs) under Section 17(4) of the Financial Institutions Act (FIA 2008).
 This resulted in the Minister’s approval for the T&T IFC to independently review the e-Money policy and related documents and submit feedback ahead of the next Cabinet meeting.

 After discussions with the CBTT and Minister of Finance, it was agreed that the T&T IFC would revise the ministerial order using input from FinTech stakeholders, as well as an independent audit of global practices.
 The e-Money Policy has since been adopted (effective August 4th) through the approval of the e-Money Ministerial Order by the Cabinet.
 In addition, the T&T IFC would have also reviewed and commented on the draft ‘Guideline for Non-Bank Non-Financial Institutions in Retail Payments’, in conjunction with FinTechTT and provided feedback to the CBTT.